syednayl/TaxGPT/README.md

 Vercel was used to deploy this as it is the easiest tool to use for deployments of NextJs Apps.

+AI Coding Assistants used:

+ChatGPT

+## Objectives met

+All of the main requirements of this coding assignment were met (Only the backend was not built in Django but that was a preference & basic initilization scripts could not be added as I require authentication through google), along with some off of the wishlist.

+Listing the wishlist objectives I met for your ease:

+- Enhanced UI/UX design: Tried my best to make the FE as pretty and smooth as I could.
+- Show social security number after the text confirmation: The AI will ask you to confirm if you wish to see the social security number before revealing it.
+- Implementation of security measures such as file encryption and user
+  authentication: I have added User Auth using clerk.
+- The Docker setup is configured for both development and production
+  environments: In the docker compose file you can change the environment value between development and production and based on that the dockefile will run certain commands.
+- Use of a vector database and integration of a knowledge graph for advanced data handling: I have used Pinecone DB as a vector database.

 ## Getting Started